Caisson (engineering)

+Caisson engineering has been used since at least the 19th century, with three prominent examples being the Royal Albert Bridge (completed in 1859), the Eads Bridge (completed in 1874), and the Brooklyn Bridge (completed in 1883).

 Types

 To install a caisson in place, it is brought down through soft mud until a suitable foundation material is encountered.
 While bedrock is preferred, a stable, hard mud is sometimes used when bedrock is too deep.
 The four main types of caisson are box caisson, open caisson, pneumatic caisson and monolithic caisson.

 Box

-A box caisson is a prefabricated concrete box (with sides and a bottom); it is set down on prepared bases.
-Once in place, it is filled with concrete to become part of the permanent works, such as the foundation for a bridge pier.
-Hollow concrete structures are usually less dense than water so a box caisson must be ballasted or anchored to keep it from floating until it can be filled with concrete.
+A box caisson is a prefabricated box (with sides and a bottom); where required it is set down on a prepared base.
+Once in place, it is filled with ballast to become part of the works, such as the foundation for a bridge pier.
+Hollow concrete structures are generally less dense than water so a box caisson must be secured to prevent it from moving offsite until it can be filled with ballast.
 Sometimes elaborate anchoring systems may be required, such as in tidal zones.
 Adjustable anchoring systems combined with a GPS survey enable engineers to position a box caisson with pinpoint accuracy.